Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 Print this page

-The cochlea is a snail-shaped tube.
-It contains sensory hearing cells on a flexible membrane.
-When the oval window vibrates, the membrane and sensory hearing cells move.
-The outer of these cells boost soft sounds and dampen loud sounds.
-The inner hair cells transfer sound information to your auditory nerve.
+The cochlea is a fluid filled snail-shaped tube.
+It contains thousands of sensory hair cells on a flexible membrane.
+When the oval window vibrates, the membrane and sensory hair cells move, turning sound vibrations into electrical signals.
+The outer hair cells boost soft sounds and dampen loud sounds.
+The inner hair cells transfer sound information to your auditory (hearing) nerve, which then transfers the electrical signals to your brain.
+Your brain turns these electrical signals into sound for you to process and make meaning of it.

 Graphic illustration of the anatomy of the ear